 Enforcement systems are placed wherever road dangers are evident, and accidents keep occurring.
 They are especially placed at sites where pedestrians need special protection from the dangers of roads: near nurseries, primary schools, hospitals, nursing homes, pedestrian crossings, and bus stops.
 Should accidents repeatedly occur under similar circumstances, the site is reviewed by an accident committee.
 This committee then considers how to mitigate the dangers—with improved signage, a higher-traction road surface, or indeed with a speed enforcement system, for example.

-In the past year, the German road death toll saw a 7% reduction from the year 2018, to 3046 people.
+In 2019, the German road death toll saw a 7% reduction from the year 2018, to 3046 people.
 This is the lowest it has been on record—in over 60 years.
 This is absolutely a success!
 Still, decision-makers and road users should see this as just one step toward reaching zero road fatalities.